asish012/aws-solution-architect-associate/class-notes-cloudguru/m5-03-elasticloadbalancer.md

     - CloudWatch is for performance monitoring and performance logging.
     - CloudTrail is for auditing, to monitor the whole cloud environment.
         - e.g. if you create a new user, a new role, a new s3 bucket ...

+**CloudWatch Events**
+CloudWatch Events delivers a near real-time stream of system events that describe changes in AWS resources.

+_Events:_ An event indicates a change in your AWS environment.
+AWS resources can generate events when their state changes.
+- EC2 generates an event when it changes its state from pending to running.
+- Auto Scaling generates events when it launches or terminates instances.
+- CloudTrail publishes events when you make API calls.
+- You can also generate custom application-level events and publish them to CloudWatch Events.

+_Targets:_ A target processes events.
+A target receives events in JSON format.
+_Rules:_ A rule matches incoming events and routes them to targets for processing.

 # AWS Command Line (CLI) #